Lonaasan/Animis/README.md

 For Animis to work, you have to edit and / or add files to it.
 The most important file for you to edit is: animis/playerconfig.json

-inside of there you currently find an exampleconfig:
+inside of there you currently find a exampleconfig:
 ```
 {
     "1234567890abcdef1234567890abcdef" : {